-- in case of permanent or temporary workers: overtime is always voluntary and should be paid in accordance to local and national laws or sector agreements; deductions from wages for disciplinary purposes are not made, unless legally - deductions from wages for disciplinary purposes are not made, unless legally permitted.
+- ... shall respect nature reserves; - ... shall only use land dedicated to agricultural use no later than 2008; - ... shall comply with both national and international labour and social standards (ILO conventions7); - in case of permanent or temporary workers: overtime is always voluntary and should be paid in accordance to local and national laws or sector agreements; deductions from wages for disciplinary purposes are not made, unless legally permitted.
 Wages paid are recorded by the employer; - in areas with traditional land users: where rights have been relinquished by traditional land users there is documented evidence that the affected communities are compensated subject to their free, prior, informed and documented consent; - communication with local communities: there are communication channels (written sign or website with the following information: email, cell-phone, mailbox) that adequately enable communication between the farmer and the community.
 The communication channels have been made known to the local communities.